 As well as ensuring that your spouse has enough finances to sponsor you and your dependents, the property you will reside in will need to be suitable for all of you to live comfortably.

 Coming to the UK by marrying a UK citizen means that you will need to apply for entry clearance before coming to the United Kingdom.
 Should you already be residing within the UK, you will be required to have leave to remain, at the point of your application.
 If you are a visitor, you cannot transfer your visitor status to a spouse visa from the UK unless there are exceptional circumstances.
-Due to Covid-19 you may be able to apply for a Spouse Visa within the UK as a visitor, please obtain case specific advice if you wish to do this.

 If your marriage visa is accepted